Earthing for Anxiety and Stress Relief

 Natural Anxiety Relief

-Activities such as volunteering, keeping a diary, human contact and being kind to yourself can all help with this.
-Christopher Bergland suggests that by keeping your self-talk positive and challenging yourself in small ways to get out of your comfort zone can positively influence vagal nerve, and break negative patterns of behaviour.
+- Try to keep a positive mindset as research has shown that positive feelings have a beneficial effect on vagal tone.
+This can be achieved through activities such as volunteering, keeping a diary, human contact, and being kind to yourself.
+Christopher Bergland suggests that keeping your self-talk positive and challenging yourself in small ways to get out of your comfort zone can positively influence vagal nerve, and break negative patterns of behaviour.

 Earthing for Anxiety and Stress

-The earth’s surface carries a negative electrical charge due to high numbers of free electrons being created by constant lightening strikes.
+The earth’s surface carries a negative electrical charge due to high numbers of free electrons being created by constant lightning strikes.
 When you bring your body into conductive contact with the earth, these act as powerful antioxidants, neutralizing free radicals and reducing inflammation.
-Earthing has the potential to reduce sympathetic nervous system overdrive, balance the autonomic nervous system and reduce the stress response.
+Earthing has the potential to reduce sympathetic nervous system overdrive, balance the autonomic nervous system, and reduce the stress response.

 Earthing can be done by simply walking barefoot on the surface of the earth, or using an indoor earthing product.
-This is a mat, pad or sheet interwoven with conductive fibres and connected to the earth via a wire and rod or through the earth port of your power outlet.
-These products provide a practical and convenient way to enjoy earthing on a daily basis and maximize its benefits.
+Earthing or grounding mats, pads, or grounding sheets are made using conductive fiber such as stainless steel.
+They connect to the earth via a wire and rod or through the earth port of your power outlet.
+These products provide a practical and convenient way to enjoy earthing daily and maximize its benefits.
 Find how earthing works in our article what is earthing.